manyducksco/borf/packages/client/README.md

   // Helpers are available on the component context as well as exported from `@woofjs/client`.
-  // Use these whenever you want to avoid import statements, such as when writing a library or when not using a build system. const { h, when, unless, watch, repeat, bind, makeState, mergeStates, proxyState } = this.helpers;
+  // Use these whenever you want to avoid import statements, such as when writing a library or when not using a build system. const { h, when, unless, watch, repeat, bind, makeState, makeProxyState, mergeStates } = this.helpers;

   /*=================================*\
   ||   Component Lifecycle Methods   ||